tjosephcarroll/se-lab18/icm/lab3/README.md

-## InterSystems Cloud Manager Container Management Commands
+## InterSystems Cloud Manager: Services (containers) Management Commands

 ICM allows us to manage any other type of container with the *-docker* flag.
 IOW ICM calls all the way into the remote cloud compute-node with a Docker command, effectively letting us run any container.
 This is a very powerful feature and it's the cornerstone of **composable architecture**.
 Also, it is worth noting how ICM does not have its own set of commands for stopping removing, pulling and running services (containers) and uses the same verbs found with Docker, Github and similar.